meta-llama/llama-stack/docs/zero_to_hero_guide/README.md

 1. **Download Ollama App**:
    - Go to [https://ollama.com/download](https://ollama.com/download).
-   - Download and unzip `Ollama-darwin.zip`.
+   - Follow instructions based on the OS you are on.
+For example, if you are on a Mac, download and unzip `Ollama-darwin.zip`.
    - Run the `Ollama` application.

 1. **Download the Ollama CLI**: